AdobeDocs/media-analytics.en/help/implementation/variables/chapters/chapter-offset.md

 >[!ENDSHADEBOX]

 The chapter offset variable is the offset of the chapter inside the content, measured in seconds from the start.
 The first chapter typically has offset `0`; subsequent chapters have offsets matching their playhead start time.
-The value populates the Chapter offset classification of the Chapter dimension.

 | Property | Value |
 | --- | --- |